ryo33/narrative/README.md

 - **Step**: a single action or assertion in a story
 - **Story Trait**: a macro-generated trait that represents a story. it has a method for each step.
+- **Story Context**: a struct that holds the all related information or data of a story.
+- **Story Env**: a data structure that implements a story trait.

 ## Usage